ionic-team/ionic-portals/website/docs/getting-started/android.md

 ## Linking the Portal in a Layout file

-In order to link the Portal to an XML layout file, you need to add a `portalId` attribute to the XML tag as shown below.
+One way to use Portals in android is directly in an XML layout file.
+Use the `portalId` attribute in the XML tag as shown below to link it to the Portal you created.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>